-In December 2018, the Further Education and Apprenticeship provision at Blackburn College was inspected by Ofsted and was given the grade 'Requires Improvement'.
-In January 2020 a monitoring visit was undertaken to evaluate the progress that leaders and managers have made in addressing the main areas for improvement identified at the previous inspection.
-This monitoring visit showed that reasonable progress had been made since the 2018 inspection.
+In January 2022, the Further Education and Apprenticeship provision at Blackburn College was inspected by Ofsted and was given the grade 'Good'.
 The College continues to focus on the quality of teaching and learning and the impact of the Curriculum for our stakeholders.
-Learner outcome measures for 2019/20 showed good progress on the journey to improve the outcome from the Ofsted inspections.
+Learner outcome measures for 2020/21 and 2021/22 showed good progress on the journey to further improve.